emb-riscv/specs-markdown/README.md

 # The RISC-V Microcontroller Profile

-A proposal for a new microcontroller architecture using the RISC-V instruction set.
+A proposal for a new microcontroller architecture using the beautiful RISC-V instruction set.

 Version: 0.1